anitaokoh/habit-tracker/README.md

 - ✓ Track daily habit completion with a simple click
 - 🔥 View your current streak for each habit
 - 📋 Optional descriptions for each habit
+- 🔔 Notification bell for updates when new versions are available
 - 📱 Responsive design that works on desktop and mobile
 - 💾 Persistent storage (saves your data in the browser)
 - 🔄 Copy habits from previous months